Research is answering the question of “do children learn through play?” with “yes they do”.

 This type of play is not unstructured free play.

-This type of play is adult guided.
 The adult (teacher) is responsible for setting up play scenarios.

 For example, a Doctor’s office, a pizza shop, a pet store, a block area, etc.